funkcake/My-First-Redux/README.md

 # My First Redux
-this is my first redux project
+This is my first redux project.